MSc, Postgraduate Certificate, Postgraduate Diploma

 This course is delivered by a team of highly qualified academics with experience and research interests that complement and support teaching activities.
 Of particular note is that fact that tutors of what may be regarded as generic management disciplines have a publications record which evidences their specific interest in applying generic theory to the sporting context.

-This course attracts national and international students: the current cohort includes students from the UK, Norway, USA, Spain, India and China.
+This course attracts national and international students: the current cohort includes students from the UK, Ireland, Germany, Italy, Canada, Nigeria, India and China.
 While some students are furthering their studies in sport, others are in the process of career transition having studied a different, though related, subject at undergraduate level.

 This is one of the most exciting periods for Scottish sport with the Commonwealth Games and their legacy set to transform the opportunities for everyone in the community.
 The MSc in Sport Management at Stirling provides an excellent grounding in the challenges and opportunities in this field.
 I am positive that graduates from this programme will be among those who will provide the leadership in Scottish sport for many years to come.